balanced/balanced.github.com/_posts/2013-06-18-ember-building-search.md

 - balanced
 - engineering
 - ember.js
+- dashboard
 ---

 ## Ember.js Dashboard: Building Search

-To continue digging into Ember.js, we wanted to walk through how we built the search system in the dashboard.
+Last week, I shared some thoughts on [basic Ember concets](http://blog.balancedpayments.com/getting-started-with-ember.js/).
+To continue digging into Ember.js, we wanted to walk through how we built the search system in Balanced's [dashboard](https://github.com/balanced/balanced-dashboard).
 This should help illustrate our design and development process.
 More specifically, we'll dive into how to construct models, choosing the right Ember.js components, and developing reusable widgets.

 #### Design